NovaBACKUP Data Protection Blog

 Click on the “Restore” function (available within the bootable CD you created) from the menu of items available and select the location of the image backup file.
 By default, the restore function will only show the files that match the file extension (.NDF), so it should be easy to locate the image file to restore.
 The image backup file could be stored on a variety of media, including a locally connected external USB hard drive or network path such as a NAS or network share when you go to browse to it.

 Once you select the image backup file to restore, you can select which items inside the image backup to restore.
 You will probably want to restore the entire disk in the image backup, but you can also select only the partitions you want from a disk stored in that image to restore.
 On the same screen, you will be asked if you are performing a “Machine independent restore” or “Restore to a VHD file,” but these options are not selected by default.
-If you are restoring the backup image to the same model of computer that you originally created the image backup on, then can continue without utilizing either of those options.
+If you are restoring the backup image to the same model of computer that you originally created the image backup on, then you can continue without utilizing either of those options.
 For information on those two options you can read the following NovaBACKUP online help article.

 NOTE: The “Machine independent restore” option would be utilized if you are restoring this image backup to a different model of computer, which contains a different model of motherboard or storage adapter for instance than the original computer that you imaged contained.
 The “Restore to a VHD file” option would be if you want to create an output file instead of restoring to another physical disk.
 The output file is created using the specified name and location and converted to a Microsoft mountable VHD format.